PaperMC/docs/docs/paper/admin/reference/global-configuration.md

 - **default**: ` `
 - **description**: The secret string that is shared by your Velocity proxy and this server.
-This needs to match your proxy's `forwarding-secret` setting.
+This needs to match your proxy's secret as defined in the `forwarding.secret` file.

 ## scoreboards